tnmsoft/betadocs/_docs/dashboard-designer/bind-dashboard-items-to-data/index.md

 parent: Dashboard Designer
 ---
 # Bind Dashboard Items to Data
-To display data, dashboard items should be bound to [data source](provide-data.md) fields.
-The topics in this section describe how to do this.
+To display data, dashboard items should be bound to data source fields.
+Each report added to a dashboard will behave as a data source.